Sathya-github-del/Backup-Partitions/README.md

 **Note:** Make sure your device is connected properly and recognized by ADB.

-## Contribution
-Contributions are welcome!
-If you have any suggestions, improvements, or bug fixes, feel free to submit a pull request.

 ## License

-This project is created and owned by @Sathya-github-del.
-All rights reserved.
+This project is created by @Sathya-github-del.